jyxi7676/STtools/doc/readme3.md

 tile_lane*.png

 ## Step 3
-Step 3 aligns the data with reference genome using STARsolo software and output digital expression matrix under Gene,GeneFull, and Velocyto options (change here?).
+ Step 3 maps the reads to the reference genome using the standard STAR  read alignment algorithm and outputs digital expression matrix under Gene,GeneFull, and Velocyto options (change here? add option?).
-Before running step3, it is the required the user to generate the genome reference following this link  xxxxx.
+ To run Step 3, the user needs to genete gene index as an input for STARsolo alignment.

 ### *Input*
  * --second-fq1: Path to 2nd-Seq FASTQ.gz file of read 1.
 Required.
  * --second-fq2: Path to 2nd-Seq FASTQ.gz file of read 2.
 Required.